-- Locating and brokering research results;
+- Locating and brokering research results:

 - Assessing the needs of businesses;

 - Bringing together stakeholders;

-- Carrying out technical feasibility studies and studies assessing the commercial potential of innovation projects; and
+- Carrying out technical feasibility studies and studies assessing the commercial potential of innovation projects;

-- Supporting businesses through the various stages of innovation project execution.
+- Supporting businesses through the various stages of innovation project execution; and

+- Conducting software certification tests.

 Liaison and transfer centres are organizations that bring together numerous university, industry and government members whose mission is to enhance the value of enterprises through the transfer of expertise, knowledge, know-how and technologies.
-The activities of college centres for the transfer of technology focus on applied research, technical assistance, training, information monitoring and communication.61
+The activities of college centres for the transfer of technology focus on applied research, technical assistance, training, information monitoring and communication.62